 - 1/4 tsp black pepper

 - 2 tsp chopped fresh parsley

-- Preheat your oven to 425°F (220C) and line a baking tray with aluminium foil that’s been lightly sprayed with oil.
+- Preheat your oven to 425°F (220°C) and line a baking tray with aluminum foil, lightly sprayed with oil.

-- Slice one of the lemons into 8 pieces and place them on the baking tray grouped in twos.
+- Slice one of the lemons into eight pieces and place them on the baking tray grouped in pairs.

 - Take the second lemon and grate the zest into a small bowl.
 Combine with butter and parsley and set aside.